Rats: Night of Terror: Production

 Rats: Night of Terror used some of the sets from Sergio Leone's film Once Upon a Time in America.
 Geretta Geretta took the role after her roommate Dale Wyatt was offered it.
 Geretta recalled that it was her second film she made in Italy.
 As she did not speak Italian, Geretta translated her script with a pocket dictionary.

 When asked if Claudio Fragasso directed anything of the film, Geretta replied "Hell no" and that "I hear the same crap regarding Dario and Lamberto when we were all on Demons - is that really talented people like Bruno, allow other people to have opinions, chime in, come up with stuff.
 But Rats is Bruno's film."
 Geretta continued that Fragasso "had lots of good ideas and Bruno would sort of pull on his chin in silence then if he liked it he'd say "Va bene" and plenty of times he did not say "Va bene"."

 Release

 Rats: Night of Terror was released in Italy in 1984.
 It was released in Paris on 5 December 1984.
 While both the Italian and Paris releases ran at 90 minutes, a theatrical screening in Germany in 1984 ran at 97 minutes.

 It was released in Ontario, Canada with a Restricted rating, after it had been previously submitted and rejected twice.

 Rats was released on DVD by Anchor Bay, in their 2005 Fright Pack.
 It was later re-released by Blue Underground in 2007.

 Critical reception

 Robert Firsching of AllMovie said that the film was on the whole "workmanlike," with Fragasso and Mattei adding in enough surprises to keep audiences engaged.
-He commented that it was one of Mattei's more watchable works, and that he came across as a "wannabe" Lucio Fulci.
+He commented that it was one of Mattei's more watchable works.